ShahriyarR/MySQL-AutoXtraBackup/docs/advance_features.rst

 ::

     [Encrypt]
-    #Optional
+    #optional
-    #Enable only if you want to create encrypted backups
+    #enable only if you want to create encrypted backups
-    xbcrypt=/home/shahriyar.rzaev/Percona_Xtrabackups/xb_2.4/usr/local/xtrabackup/bin/xbcrypt
+    xbcrypt = /usr/bin/xbcrypt
-    encrypt=AES256
+    encrypt = AES256
-    # Please note that --encrypt-key and --encrypt-key-file are mutually exclusive
+    #please note that --encrypt-key and --encrypt-key-file are mutually exclusive
-    encrypt_key='VVTBwgM4UhwkTTV98fhuj+D1zyWoA89K'
+    encrypt_key = VVTBwgM4UhwkTTV98fhuj+D1zyWoA89K
-    #encrypt_key_file=/path/to/file/with_encrypt_key
+    #encrypt_key_file = /path/to/file/with_encrypt_key
-    encrypt_threads=4
+    encrypt_threads = 4
-    encrypt_chunk_size=65536
+    encrypt_chunk_size = 65536
-    decrypt=AES256
+    decrypt = AES256
-    #Enable if you want to remove .qp files after decompression.(Not available yet, will be released with XB 2.3.7 and 2.4.6)
+    #enable if you want to remove .qp files after decompression.(Available from PXB 2.3.7 and 2.4.6)
-    remove_original=True
+    remove_original = FALSE

 Partial backups